DeepraMazumder/Resume-Classification/README.md

 ### 1. Read the UpdatedResumeDataset.csv dataset

-- Load the dataset using the pandas library to initiate the project.
+- Loaded the dataset using the pandas library to initiate the project.

 ### 2. Displayed Categories and Counts